JonathanDeon/OAuth2Sample/README.md

 # OAuth2Sample

+1) npm install in a cmd to install all the dependencies
+2) node server to run the server
-npm install - > node server => go to localhost:4200 from browser
+3) go to localhost:4200 from browser